 Now, let’s look at some things that we can do to encourage a peaceful night’s sleep after quitting drinking.

 A ‘quit drinking can’t sleep’ plan to get over these problems.

 Putting a plan together to help with your sleep WILL help your overall goal to becoming alcohol free.

-Write down any worries on a pad for the next day, and ‘put them to bed’ – an effective tool used by many to manage anxiety
+- Write down any worries on a pad for the next day, and ‘put them to bed’ – an effective tool used by many to manage anxiety

 Avoid stimulants before bed.

 You have to rid of one of the most toxic legal poisons known to man – alcohol.
 Your ‘quit drinking can’t sleep’ challenge may well be rife and targeting your body.
 Do yourself a massive favour and do not add other stimulants to your already recovering body.
 This includes caffeine-based drinks – or anything high in sugar.